The Buffrs Book

 When invoked without any arguments, the Buffrs binary defaults to printing out help information to the standard output.

-This is equivalent to buffrs help
+This is equivalent to buffrs help, or invoking with the -h

-or --help
+or --help flags.

 Output